bufbuild-ru/docs/docs/protovalidate/index.md

 ### Uniform language support

 Teams using different languages and frameworks often create different ways to represent validation failures.
-Different Go teams might use different validation packages, a Java team might use a JSR-380 (Bean Validation) implementation, and others might invent their own libraries.Protovalidate is schema-first: validation errors are represented in messages defined in its own Protobuf schema.Though Protovalidate provides idiomatic runtimes across supported languages, this means that all teams can rely on the same `Violations` and `Violations` APIs to represent validation failures consistently, no matter their language.
+Different Go teams might use different validation packages, a Java team might use a JSR-380 (Bean Validation) implementation, and others might invent their own libraries.

+Protovalidate is schema-first: validation errors are represented in messages defined in its own Protobuf schema.

+Though Protovalidate provides idiomatic runtimes across supported languages, this means that all teams can rely on the same `Violations` and `Violations` APIs to represent validation failures consistently, no matter their language.

 ### Increased developer focus

-Protovalidate ensures that developers focus on writing code serving business goals instead of reinventing validation wheels or investigating hard-to-trace bugs.If a team elects to write its own validation library, they'll inevitably face many decisions:
+Protovalidate ensures that developers focus on writing code serving business goals instead of reinventing validation wheels or investigating hard-to-trace bugs.

+If a team elects to write its own validation library, they'll inevitably face many decisions:

 1. If a string field is required, is a space allowed?
 2. Which date and time library should be used?
 3. What regular expression implementation should be used?

 Teams using language-specific libraries inherit the decisions made by others.
-Inconsistency is inevitable and expensive to resolve.By embracing the schema-first nature of Protovalidate, all teams inherit consistent behavior, insuring data quality is uniformly enforced across distributed systems.
+Inconsistency is inevitable and expensive to resolve.

+By embracing the schema-first nature of Protovalidate, all teams inherit consistent behavior, insuring data quality is uniformly enforced across distributed systems.

 ## Learn more